ak-tech04/ochi-clone/README.md

-# Ochi UI Clone - My First React Project
+# Ochi UI Clone - React Project

 This project is a clone of the Ochi UI, developed as my first project using React.
 It showcases a modern, interactive, and visually appealing web interface, built to practice and solidify core React concepts.